natfarleydev/prd-markdown/markdown/advanced/advancedFeats.markdown

 than once per round.

-**Special:** A hungry ghost monk receives [Punishing Kick](#punishing-kick) as a bonus feat at 1st level, even if he does not meet the prerequisites.
+**Special:** A hungry ghost monk receives [Punishing Kick] as a bonus feat at 1st level, even if he does not meet the prerequisites.
 A monk may attempt a punishing kick attack a number of times per day equal to his monk level, plus one more time per day for every four levels he has in classes other than monk.